Croydon: Modern governance

-From 1974 to 2024, Croydon was represented by three MPs.
-Under the 2023 Periodic Review of Westminster constituencies, Croydon is now covered by four parliamentary constituencies from the 2024 general election: Croydon East, Croydon West, Croydon South and Streatham and Croydon North.
+From 1974 to 2024, Croydon was represented by three Members of Parliament.
+Since the 2024 general election, reflecting the 2023 review of Westminster constituencies, Croydon has been covered by four parliamentary constituencies: Croydon East, Croydon West, Croydon South and, shared with a part of the Borough of Lambeth, Streatham and Croydon North.
+The sitting MPs are Natasha Irons for Croydon East, Sarah Jones for Croydon West, Steve Reed for Streatham and Croydon North, all Labour, and Croydon South Chris Philp, a Conservative.